Browse by Medical Category

 An important area of current focus in our lab is to elucidate the epigenetic regulators of pancreatic cancer and biliary cancers, with particular attention paid to factors that subvert normal differentiation pathways and that reprogram cancer cell metabolism.
-As part of these efforts, we deﬁned the tumorigenic role of a number of chromatin-modifying enzymes that are deregulated in pancreatic cancer progression, KDM2B.
-This histone demethylase is a major regulator both of polycomb repressor complexes that override cancer cell differentiation states and of a distinct program controlling metabolic homeostasis.
+In pancreatic cancer, we have linked mutations in LKB1/STK11 and other important genetic alterations to changes in metabolism that ultimately alter epigenetic states.
+Identifying these pathways have provided insights in mechanisms of cell transformation arising from these mutations and predict novel therapeutic vulnerabilities.
 In biliary cancer, there are recurrent mutations in the IDH1 and IDH2 genes.
-Mutant IDH proteins in IHCC and other malignancies acquire a novel enzymatic activity allowing them to convert alpha-ketoglutarate (αKG) to 2-hydroxyglutarate (2HG), which inhibits the activity of multiple αKG-dependent dioxygenases, including the JmjC family histone demethylases.
+Mutant IDH proteins acquire a novel enzymatic activity allowing them to convert alpha-ketoglutarate (αKG) to 2-hydroxyglutarate (2HG), which inhibits the activity of multiple αKG-dependent dioxygenases, including the JmjC family histone demethylases.
 We are focusing on how IDH mutations affect epigenetic programs and regulation of cellular identity in the liver.

 Targeting master regulators of metabolic reprogramming in PDAC